chrmsan/CV/README.md

 # Christopher Sanchez
 [Projects](#projects) | [Technical Training](#technical-training) | [Education](#education) | [Work Experience](#work-experience) | [Hobbies and Interests](#hobbies-and-interests) | [Additional Skills](#additional-skills) | [LinkedIn](https://no.linkedin.com/in/chrsan) |

-A former mechanical engineer within Offshore Classification (Oil & Gas), with a passion technology and entrepreneurship

-I thrive when I use my skills and abilities to provide valuable solutions that will be of great use for many.
+A former mechanical engineer within Offshore Classification (Oil & Gas), with a passion technology and entrepreneurship.
+I am looking for a junior developer role that allows me to continue to grow as a developer.
+I want to make valuable solutions that will be of great use for many.

 ##Projects